 Gender plays an important role in addiction and addiction treatment.
 Although many like to believe that men and women are equal in all things, this is not true of drug addiction.
-It might not seem like it, but there are some very good reasons to choose gender specific treatment.
+It might not seem like it, but there are some very good reasons to choose gender-specific treatment.

 Different Genders Have Different Needs

 According to the National Institute on Drug Abuse, the types, amounts, and styles of addictions differ between men and women.
-Both men and women have different needs and wants from addiction treatment.
+Both men and women have different needs and want from addiction treatment.
 Men typically want more structure and order in treatment and need to be compelled to be active participants in their recovery.
 Women seem to be more successful when they have more direct control of their care, more encouragement, and more praise.

 Men and Women Have Different Recovery Fears